simondlevy/RoboFirmwareToolkit/README.md

 [open-loop / closed loop control](https://circuitglobe.com/difference-between-open-loop-and-closed-loop-system.html),
 [sensor fusion](https://en.wikipedia.org/wiki/Sensor_fusion),
 and related important ideas in robotics.
-People will typically learn about such important ideas from a textbook, and then implement them a &ldquo;bottom-up&rdquo; (ad-hoc) way on Arduino, RaspberryPi, and other hardware.
+People will typically learn about such important ideas from a textbook, and then implement them a &ldquo;bottom-up&rdquo; (ad-hoc) way on Arduino, ESP32, and other micrcontrollers.
 This approach is useful for rapid prototyping but makes it difficult to extend the project beyond the prototyping stage.
 RFT aims to fill this gap by taking a top-down approach, in which controllers, sensors, and actuators can be plugged into a pre-existing framework in a way that is easily extended for more advanced work.
+(If you're familiar with [ROS](https://www.ros.org/), this approach will already make sense, but whereas ROS is a massive package providing an entire operating system supporting multiple robots and programming languages, RFT is focused entirely on simple C++ firmware for a single robot.)

 RFT grew out my experience developing a simple [toolkit](https://github.com/simondlevy/Hackflight) for flight-control firmware of multi-rotor vehicles.
 At some point I realized that most of this code would work just as well with other kinds of robotic vehicles.
+The object-oriented approach of C++ made it straightforward to support other robot types through sub-classing.

 * The <a href="https://github.com/simondlevy/RoboFirmwareToolkit/blob/master/src/board.hpp">Board</a>
 class specifies an abstract (pure virtual) <tt>getTime()</tt> method that you must